 Since virtual machines are able to run any kind of website, including WordPress, they work well for most users.

-Step 3: Setting up Google Compute engine
+Step 3: Setting up the Google Compute engine

 A Google Compute Engine instance is a virtual machine running on the infrastructure.
 The operating system, physical storage, CPU, and RAM of an instance can all be customized.
 How much you spend will determine this.